Advertiser Disclosure

 Rewards vs. Fees

 If you’re paying for a mortgage or rent with a credit card, you’ll almost always be charged a fee as a percentage of the payment amount.
-For example, if you pay for rent online on your apartment complex’s portal, you might see an option to pay for rent using a credit card with an additional 3.5% fee.
+For example, if you pay rent online on your apartment complex’s portal, you might see an option to pay by credit card with an additional 3.5% fee.

 That means that for every $1,000 you pay in rent, you’d have to pay $35 in fees.
-You need to think about whether or not the points you’ll earn from the transaction would be more valuable than the extra fees you’d pay.
+Are the points you’re earning from that transaction worth more than the fee you’re paying to earn them?

 Mortgage Interest vs. Credit Card Interest

-If you are thinking about paying for your mortgage using a credit card, you need to avoid paying interest on your balances.
+If you’re thinking about paying your mortgage using a credit card, you need to avoid paying interest on your balances.
 Mortgage interest rates are a tiny fraction of credit card interest rates.

-For example, your credit card might have an interest rate of 20%, while your mortgage loan will probably be significantly lower than that.
-If you make a mortgage payment on a credit card and end up carrying a balance on your credit card, that’s a surefire way to pay a boatload in credit card interest fees.
-It pretty much wipes out the value of any rewards you might accumulate.
+For example, your credit card might have an interest rate of 20%, while your mortgage loan would likely be significantly lower.
+If you make a mortgage payment on a credit card and end up carrying a balance on your credit card, there are 2 bad outcomes here.

-So if you’re thinking about paying for your mortgage with a credit card, you need to make absolutely sure you’ll be paying off the balance in full every month without accruing interest fees.
+The points you’d earn from the transaction aren’t worth either of those.
+If you’re thinking about paying for your mortgage with a credit card, you need to make absolutely sure to pay off the balance in full every month without accruing interest or late payment fees.

 Credit Scores

-When you take out a mortgage loan, it’ll show up on your credit report, and as time goes on and you make monthly payments, you’ll see your credit score increase.
-When you make mortgage payments with a credit card, that amount will essentially be moved to a credit card.
+When you take out a mortgage loan, it shows up on your credit report.
+As time goes on and you make monthly payments, you’ll see your credit score increase.
+When you make mortgage payments with a credit card, that amount is essentially moved to a credit card.

-If your credit card has a credit limit of $5,000 and you make a $1,500 mortgage payment, your credit utilization ratio will shoot up to 30% on that card, which can lower your credit score.
+If your credit card has a credit limit of $5,000 and you make a $1,500 mortgage payment, your credit utilization ratio — the comparison of your available credit to how much of it you’re using — will shoot up to 30% on that card.
+This can lower your credit score.

-Just keep your credit utilization in mind — if you have large credit limits and can keep your utilization ratio low, then this probably won’t be an issue.
+Keep your credit utilization in mind.
+If you have large credit limits across multiple credit cards and can keep your utilization ratio low, then this probably won’t be an issue.

-Hot Tip: Remember, most business credit cards (with the exception of Capital One) aren’t reported on your personal credit report, so you can keep your credit utilization ratio lower by making mortgage payments on a business credit card.
+Remember that most business credit cards aren’t reported on your personal credit report, so you can keep your credit utilization ratio lower by making mortgage payments on a business credit card if this is a professional expense.

 When To Pay Your Mortgage or Rent With a Credit Card